Bernoulli's principle: Incompressible flow equation

-Bernoulli’s equation and the Bernoulli constant are applicable throughout any region of flow where the energy per unit of mass is uniform.
-The energy per unit of mass of liquid in a reservoir is uniform throughout the reservoir so if the reservoir feeds liquid into a pipe or a flow field, Bernoulli’s equation and the Bernoulli constant can be used to analyse the fluid flow everywhere except where viscous forces exist and erode the energy per unit mass.
+Bernoulli's equation and the Bernoulli constant are applicable throughout any region of flow where the energy per unit mass is uniform.
+Because the energy per unit mass of liquid in a well-mixed reservoir is uniform throughout, Bernoulli's equation can be used to analyze the fluid flow everywhere in that reservoir (including pipes or flow fields that the reservoir feeds) except where viscous forces dominate and erode the energy per unit mass.

 The following assumptions must be met for this Bernoulli equation to apply: